-- Low self-esteem
+- Low self-esteem;

-- Low self-confidence
+- Low self-confidence;

-- Preoccupation with appearance and weight
+- Preoccupation with appearance and weight;

-- Unhealthy eating or exercise habits
+- Unhealthy eating or exercise habits;

-- Depression, anxiety, and other mental health disorders
+- Depression, anxiety and other mental health disorders;

-- Eating disorders
+- Eating disorders or disordered eating habits;

-- Substance abuse
+- Substance abuse.

-- Let them know you accept them the way they are now
+- Let them know you accept them the way they are now;

-- Point out positive qualities that don’t have to do with appearance, like kindness and generosity
+- Point out positive qualities that don’t have to do with appearance, like kindness and generosity;

-- Avoid comments about weight and appearance, whether directed at yourself or others
+- Avoid comments about weight and appearance, whether directed at yourself or others;

-- Avoid labeling certain foods as “good” or “bad”
+- Avoid labeling certain foods as “good” or “bad;”

-- Appreciate diversity in body types and shapes
+- Appreciate diversity in body types and shapes;

 It’s important to reach out to anyone who is experiencing negative body image and offer support.
 Parents should especially keep an eye on their children and intervene whenever body image issues arise.

 Teens experiencing body image issues may benefit from professional help.
 A therapist can help identify the root cause of the problem and build a healthier self-image.
-Family and friends can also offer support.
-However, professional help may be necessary to completely overcome the problem.
+Family and friends can also offer support, however professional help may be necessary to completely overcome the problem.